FAMOUS CASES OF POISONING IN HISTORY

 Mary Ann Cotton

-Mary Ann Cotton was born in Sunderland in North East England in 1832.
+Mary Ann Cotton was a notorious female poisoner.
+She was born in Sunderland in North East England in 1832.
 Her father was a coal miner but he died in an accident when Mary Ann was 8 years old.
 However her mother remarried.
 When she was 16 Mary Ann moved out of the house to work as a nursemaid.
 In 1852 aged 20 she married a man named William Mowbray, aged 26.
 The couple lived in Plymouth, Devon.
 They had four children there but all of them died in infancy.
 Their deaths were, at first believed to be due to natural causes.
 That might seem surprising today but infant mortality was very high in the mid 19th century and it was by no means unusual to lose several children.
 The couple moved back to the Northeast where 3 more children died.
 They were followed by William Mowbray.
 Mary Ann Cotton collected money from his life insurance policy.

 Mary Ann worked as a nurse and in 1865 she married a former patient named George Ward.
 Predictably he died in 1866.
 Her third husband was James Robinson.
 They married in 1867.
 They had a daughter who died and a son who survived.
 Fortunately Robinson became suspicious when Mary Ann kept insisting he take out life insurance.
 He threw her out of the house.